-Soft plastic lures have been truly revolutionized only twice since they were introduced in the 1950's.
-The Slug-Go soft plastic jerkbait changed the way we view, and use, soft plastics.
-Variations of that bait continue to be designed and produced by many manufacturers as anglers rely heavily upon its fish catching ability.
+Soft plastic lures have been truly revolutionized only twice since they were introduced in the 1950s.
+First, the Slug-Go soft plastic jerkbait changed how we view and use soft plastics.
+Variations of that bait continue to be designed and produced by many manufacturers as anglers rely heavily upon its fish-catching ability.

-Truly one of the most versatile of all soft plastic designs, tubes continue to catch bass from the surface to the bottom in shallow and deep water year round.
+Indeed one of the most versatile of all soft plastic designs, tubes continue to catch bass from the surface to the bottom in shallow and deep water year round.
 An individual angler's amount of creativity is the only limitation when it comes to rigging and fishing tubes.
-They are commonly Texas-rigged, Carolina-rigged, drop-shot rigged and even fished weightless.
+They are commonly Texas-rigged, Carolina-rigged, drop-shot rigged, and even fished weightless.

 The most basic rigging method involves inserting a jig head into the hollow body of a tube.
 This method is commonly used when fishing the smaller, 3-inch tubes on spinning tackle.
-With the jig head tucked inside the tube, this rig works great as a finesse lure in clear water.
+With the jig head tucked inside the tube, this rig works great as a clear-water finesse lure.
 It also skips exceptionally well, making it a good choice for fishing boat docks and shorelines with overhanging vegetation.
-The action of a tube can be greatly affected by the position of the jig head inside the body.
-With the jig head pushed all the way forward, tubes tend to fall faster with less spiral.
+The action of a tube can be significantly affected by the position of the jig head inside the body.
+With the jig head pushed forward, tubes tend to fall faster with less spiral.
 To slow the fall and increase the amount of spiral, position the jig head back from the "nose" of the tube.

 While tubes appeal greatly to largemouth bass, they may be even more preferred by smallmouth and spotted bass.
-Virtually all smallmouth enthusiasts consider tubes to be a primary lure in their tackle box.
+Virtually all smallmouth enthusiasts consider tubes a primary lure in their tackle box.

 For added attraction, anglers insert a variety of items into the body of a tube.
-Alka Seltzer tablets are broken into pieces and inserted in order to create bubbles and a fizzing effect when exposed to the water.
-It's also popular to soak a cotton ball in fish attractant to enable the attractant to slowly ooze out of the tube's body.
-Styrofoam can be added to make a tube float high when Carolina rigged or fished on the surface.
-And of course, rattles are commonly inserted, especially when fishing stained water or heavy cover.
+For example, Alka Seltzer tablets are broken into pieces and inserted to create bubbles and a fizzing effect when exposed to water.
+It's also popular to soak a cotton ball in fish attractant to let the attractant ooze out of the tube's body.
+In addition, Styrofoam can be added to make a tube float high when Carolina rigged or fished on the surface.
+And, of course, rattles are commonly inserted, especially when fishing stained water or heavy cover.

-A casting spoon can be greatly enhanced by inserting it into the body of a tube, then adding a swivel by running the snap through the walls of the tube and the line tie at the top of the spoon.
-This increases the action, adds buoyancy and creates a soft textured lure that can be cast a great distance.
+A casting spoon can be significantly enhanced by inserting it into the body of a tube, then adding a swivel by running the snap through the tube walls and the line tie at the top of the spoon.
+This increases the action, adds buoyancy, and creates a soft textured lure that can be cast a great distance.
 The same can be done to improve the performance of a jigging spoon.

 Bass anglers have, at times, been known to remove the silicone or rubber skirt from a spinnerbait and replace it with a tube.